danielliew/portfolio/src/content/blogPosts/b_2/index.md

 # Test blog

-This is a test blog post for the "other category"
+This is a test blog post

 ## What is Lorem Ipsum?